Just the word can make you cringe.

 With money being a big source of stress, it can also be a big contributor to fights.
 In fact, fights about money are a leading cause of divorce.

 They can lead to tension, frustration, and create distance between you and the person you love most.

 This usually happens when you both have different ideas about how to save and how to spend.

 But even if you’re in agreement, fights can still arise and they usually come out of nowhere.

 It’s best to be proactive and work to keep the fights from starting before they even begin.

 So let’s take a look at these two personality types and see if you can recognize yourself in one of them:

-Whether you’re a shopaholic or just like the comfort and satisfaction of knowing that you can buy whatever you need whenever you want it if you’re comfortable opening your wallet you’re probably a spender.
+Whether you’re a shopaholic or just like the comfort and satisfaction of knowing that you can buy whatever you need whenever you want it and you’re comfortable opening your wallet you’re probably a spender.

 Maybe you’ve always had a habit of just “running out” or logging on to buy what you need at the moment you need it.
 You don’t make a plan for when you’ll make the purchase, you don’t shop around for the best price, you just go and get it.

 This creates a sense of comfort and security knowing you’re always able to get what you need.